Contemporary European law: Birth and formation of the European Union

-Legal thought in the second half of the twentieth century
+Legal thought in the second half of the 20th century

 The French philosopher Jacques Maritain, belonging to neo-Thomism, was among the supporters of a rediscovery of natural law.

 It became clear how dangerous it was to conceive of positive law as the sole and absolute legal expression.
-Starting from the 1950s, there was a return to natural law, but it was no longer seen as an "immutable order," but rather as values that are "progressively discovered" by man about specific situations or relationships.
+Starting from the 1950s, there was a return to natural law, but it was no longer seen as an "immutable order" but rather as values that are "progressively discovered" by man about specific situations or relationships.
 Thus, the concept of "relative natural law" emerged, which combines historicism and law rooted in nature, meaning not only eternal and immutable norms but also ones embedded in the given historical context.
 This was a necessity aimed at safeguarding individual freedoms and the rights of minorities, which could be jeopardized by a law reduced to mere norms established by the will of the legislator.
 Moreover, according to its supporters, this conception of law was better suited to addressing the rapid transformations of society, which state legislation often failed to keep pace with.
-Thus, in the words of the Austrian Arthur Kaufmann, "natural law and the historicity of law are not mutually enemies; rather, the historicity of law means the openness of law toward natural law insofar as [...] what is achieved is what is possible in a given place and time: the historically just law."
+Thus, in the words of the Austrian Arthur Kaufmann, "natural law and the historicity of law are not mutually enemies; rather, the historicity of law means the openness of law toward natural law insofar as ... what is achieved is what is possible in a given place and time: the historically just law."
 In Italy, Giorgio Del Vecchio, along the same lines, called in 1947 for "the return to the eternal idea of natural law."

 However, the reconsideration of natural law was not exclusive to countries that had experienced the extremes of legal positivism; for example, in France, Michel Villey and Jacques Maritain proposed a natural law doctrine inspired by the ideas of Saint Thomas Aquinas, while Jacques Ellul conceived it in a Protestant framework.
 Other exponents of this current included, among others, the Belgians Jacques Leclercq, Odon Lottin, and Jean Dabin, and the Spaniards Enrique Luño Peña, Luis Legaz Lacambra, Francisco Puy Muñoz, and José Corts Grau.